aojedao/Microfactory/collections/_posts/2022-10-10-Transport-Module.md

    1. Execute `roslaunch hector_slam hykabai_hector_slam.launch`
    2. Navigate using `rosrun teleop_twsit_keyboard teleop_twist_keyboard.py`, at a 0.104 linear speed
 3. When you're satisfied with the map, execute `rosrun map_server map_saver`

+To shut down the robot:

+First use Ctrl+C in all the terminals running, then:
+1. Execute `sudo shutdown now` in the BBBlue (`sudo` password is temppwd)
+2. Execute `sudo shutdown now` in the RPi.

 ## Troubleshooting